nigelkirby/recipes/README.md

     docker build -t recipes/php images/php
     docker build -t recipes/nginx images/nginx

 Once the containers are built, use docker-compose to get all the containers running and linked.
-The run some init
-commands:
+Then run composer, copy the provided config/app.default.php to config/app.php and run migrations:

     docker-compose up -d
-    docker-compose run php composer install -d /var/www docker-compose run php /var/www/bin/cake migrations migrate
+    docker-compose run php composer install -d /var/www cp config/app.default.php config/app.php
+    docker-compose run php /var/www/bin/cake migrations migrate

 Figure out the IP of the web container and add it to your local machine hosts file as: